 Taxonomic identification of arthropods.
 We combined the three repeated samples from a given branch to provide a tally of total arthropod abundance (Clark et al. 2016) and then weighed (wet mass) the arthropods together on a 10-4 g microbalance.
 After identifying all invertebrates from a given branch to class, we sorted all insects in the orders Lepidoptera, Hemiptera, Hymenoptera to family.
 We identified true spiders (Araneae) and Opiliones to family as well.
 Following identification, we transferred each taxonomic group from a given branch to separate 0.6-2 mL Eppendorf tubes and stored them at -80º C. In all, the four numerically dominant taxonomic groupings of arthropods included (1) Lepidoptera (caterpillars), (2) true spiders (Araneae), (3) herbivorous Hemiptera families (Aphidae, Cicadellidae, Membracidae, Miridae, and Pentatomidae), and (4) Orthoptera (families Gryllidae and Tettigoniidae).

 Elemental analysis of arthropods.
-As an indicator of arthropod quality as prey for songbirds, we used elemental analysis to compare the protein content (percent elemental Nitrogen) of arthropods collected from native plants and invasive plants.
-These C:N ratios were used to assess the protein content of invertebrates as an indicator of their quality as food for birds (Smets et al. 2021).
+As an indicator of arthropod quality as prey for songbirds, we used elemental analysis to compare the protein content (percent elemental Nitrogen) of arthropods collected from native plants and invasive plants (Smets et al. 2021).
 Protein is a macronutrient that strongly mediates food selection by breeding birds and is critical to offspring development (Klasing 1998, Birkhead et al. 1999, Robbins et al. 2005, Razeng and Watson 2015).
-Our preliminary analyses suggested that two broad functional groups responded strongly to bird predation effects and varied significantly among native and invasive host plants, each representing a different trophic level above host plants: foliage-feeding herbivores (see Appendix S1: Selection of herbivores for C:N analysis) and predatory true spiders (Araneae).
-These two groupings of arthropods are prey for foliage-gleaning, insectivorous birds, and should differ in protein content because of their different trophic levels (Reeves et al. 2021), and their abundances are impacted by experimental manipulation of bird predation (Gunnarsson et al. 1996).
+Our preliminary analyses suggested that two broad functional groups responded strongly to bird predation effects and varied significantly among native and invasive host plants, each representing a different trophic level above host plants: foliage-feeding herbivores (see Appendix S1: Selection of herbivores for elemental analysis) and predatory true spiders (Araneae).
+These two groupings of arthropods are prey for foliage-gleaning, insectivorous birds, should differ in protein content because of their different trophic levels (Reeves et al. 2021), and are impacted by experimental manipulation of bird predation (Gunnarsson et al. 1996).
 Generally, insects feeding on plants have a similar C:N ratio as their host (Abbas et al. 2014).
 To assay elemental composition, we first pooled foliage-feeding herbivore taxa and true spiders across sampling periods for each branch in the bird exclusion treatment group.
-We limited our analyses to branches with birds excluded in order to quantify the nutritional quality of the arthropod community as it would be for the first bird foraging on a given branch.
+We limited our analyses to branches with birds excluded to quantify the nutritional quality of the arthropod community as it would be for the first bird foraging on a given branch.
 We then oven-dried arthropod samples at 60° C to a constant mass and homogenized any samples that weighed > 3 mg.
 Samples (1.5-3.5 mg) were measured for carbon and nitrogen concentrations on a Flash 1112 CHNSO elemental analyzer (CE Elantech inc. Lakewood, NJ, USA) by comparing results with aspartic acid and L-cystine standards.
 We analyzed replicates for a subset of branches, producing mean within-sample coefficients of variation of 4.2% for nitrogen and 2.9% for carbon.